top of page

 10%, 4% (specific goods)

-Exemptions for educational and healthcare services.
+Exemptions for education and health care services.

-VAT Returns and Reporting
+VAT returns and reports

-Frequency of Returns
+Frequency of returns

-Electronic Filing
+Electronic archiving

-Additional Reporting
+Additional reporting

 Slovakia

-Intrastat for certain trade levels.
+Intrastat for certain trading levels.

 Germany